sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗:
     ----
-    ✓: Make progress, but stumble, hesitate, flinch or pay a cost.
+    ✓: Make progress.
+GM answers one question, you answer a second.
     ----
-    ✔: You do it, but there's a new complication
+    ✔: Partial success.
+GM answers one question.
     ----
-    ✔✔: Success
+    ✔✔: Success | one gray progress

 **Details**: When you act despite an imminent threat, say how you deal with it and flip.
  If you do it...